Morning Note: Market News and Updates from Walmart and Deere.

 The company believes it has incremental addressable market opportunities of more than $150bn that can be targeted through engaging with more customers and increasing levels of connectivity.
 The focus is on helping customers manage higher costs and increasingly scarce inputs, while improving their yields, using Deere’s integrated technologies.

-However, in the near term, conditions in the global agricultural and construction sectors have been challenging because of higher interest rates, squeezed farming incomes, and lower government support.
-As a result, fleet replenishment has moderated.
+However, in the near term, conditions in the global agricultural and construction sectors have been challenging because of higher interest rates, the Middle East conflict, squeezed farming incomes, and lower government support.
+More farmers have switched to renting tractors and other equipment, and Deere has been forced to streamline field inventory.

-During the latest quarter, worldwide net sales and revenue fell by 17% to $13.15bn, while net sales of equipment were down by 20% to $11.4bn, versus the market expectation of $10.9bn as higher prices helped the company as volume fell.
-Net income fell by 42% to $1,734m, while EPS fell 38% to $6.29, albeit better than the market forecast of $5.69.
+During the latest quarter, worldwide net sales and revenue rose by 5% to $13.4bn, while net sales were also up 5% to $11.8bn, just above the market forecast.
+Net income fell by 2% in the year to $1.77bn, while EPS declined by 1% to $6.55, above the market forecast of $5.70.

 The Production & Precision Agriculture segment includes large and certain mid-size tractors, combines, cotton pickers, sugarcane harvesters and loaders, and soil preparation, seeding, application and crop care equipment.
-During the quarter, sales fell by 25% to $5.1bn due to lower shipment volumes partially offset by price realisation.
-Operating profit declined by 35% to $1,162m, mainly due to lower volumes and employee-separation programmes’ expenses.
-The margin slipped from 26.2% to 2.28%.
+During the latest quarter, sales fell by 14% to $4.5bn, as a result of lower shipment volumes, partially offset by the positive effects of foreign currency translation.
+Operating profit declined by 39% to $706m, due to lower shipment volumes and higher production costs.
+The margin slumped from 22.0% to 15.7%.

 The Small Agriculture and Turf segment includes certain mid-size and small tractors, as well as hay and forage equipment, riding and commercial lawn equipment, golf course equipment, and utility vehicles.
-During the latest quarter, sales fell by 18% to $3,053m, with lower shipment volumes partly offset by higher pricing.
-Operating profit was down 32% to $496m, with the margin falling from 19.6% to 16.2%.
-Construction & Forestry sales fell by 13% to $3.2bn, while operating profit fell 37% to $448m.
+During the quarter, sales rose by 16% to $3,485m, due to higher shipment volumes.
+Operating profit rose by 25% to $719m, due to higher shipment volumes and favourable price realisation.
+The margin rose from 19.2% to 20.6%.

-Deere’s balance sheet is robust, with net debt of c. $57.7bn, a level consistent with supporting a credit rating that provides access to low cost and readily available funding.
+Deere’s balance sheet is fairly robust, with net debt of $54bn, a level consistent with supporting a credit rating that provides access to low cost and readily available funding.
 The group has a policy to raise its dividend “consistently and moderately”, targeting a 25%-35% payout ratio of mid-cycle earnings.
-The latest quarterly dividend was raised by 18% to $1.47 per share.
+The latest annual dividend was raised by 10% to $6.48 per share.

 Source: Bloomberg